🇺🇸

-Boise ZIP Codes — Ada County, ID
+Boise ZIP Code List — Ada County, ID

 There are 27 unique ZIP codes in Boise, Idaho.
 Area code: 208/986.